 Have a genuine desire to care for others

-The successful Home Care Assistant will receive an excellent salary of £14.50 per hour.
-We currently have permanent full time mix of shifts available.
+The successful Support Worker will receive an excellent salary of £13.00 per hour and the annual salary is £24,336 per annum.
+This exciting position is a permanent full time role for 36 hours a week on days.
 In return for your hard work and commitment you will receive the following generous benefits:

 Assist with daily tasks, inclusive of all personal care assistance from supporting with personal hygiene, through to days out and companionship